 Club and Intramural Sports

-Intramural sports are a great way for students to have fun, stay active, and meet new people.
-Our campuses offer a wide variety of intramural options for students.
+Club and intramural sports are a great way for students to have fun, stay active, and meet new people.
+Our campuses offer a wide variety of club and intramural options for students.